Visiting the Crown

 Only the following items are permitted inside the Statue of Liberty:

 The following common (but not limited to) items must be secured in a locker: keys, writing instruments, purses, camera bags, camera cases, backpacks, shopping bags, food, any drinks other than water, and any item that may impede progress on the staircase.

 Please see a National Park Service Ranger on-site if you have any specific questions or contact us in advance.

 Locker Rental Information: Lockers are available at the crown check-in tent.
 An attendant is available to make change for large bills.
 Only bills are accepted (no credit card).

 The climb is strenuous and not without risk.
 The National Park Service recommends that crown visitors have no significant physical or mental conditions which would impair their ability to complete the climb, such as (but not limited to):

 There are 377 steps from the main lobby to the crown platform.
-There is an elevator inside of the Pedestal.
+There is an elevator inside the Pedestal.
 There is no elevator access from the top of the pedestal to the crown platform (from the Statue's feet to the Statue's head).
-The only restrooms are at the Statue's lobby, 377 steps from the crown!
+The only restrooms are in the Statue's lobby, 377 steps from the crown!